-284 Hydraulic fork positioner
+294 Hydraulic fork positioner

-This attachment can be used to hydraulically adjust fork width.
+This attachment can be used to hydraulically adjust the width of the forks.
 This is especially useful when transporting pallets of different sizes.

+29.5 Mandrels

-285 Mandrels Mandrels are often used for loads that have an opening in the middle, such as tires, coils of wire, carpeting or concrete pipes.
+Mandrels are often used for loads that have an aperture in the middle, such as tires, coils of wire, carpeting or concrete pipes.
 It can be mounted in the middle of the fork carriage, replacing the forks.

-28.6 Tilter (rotating device) This attachment makes it possible to hydraulically rotate the fork carriage and forks by 180° or 360° in both directions, making it easier to tilt pallets or transport containers.
-28.7 Push pullA slip sheet is a sturdy sheet of cardboard of plastic that can be used to transport goods without using pallets.
+29.6 Tilter (rotating device)

+This attachment makes it possible to hydraulically rotate the fork carriage and forks by 180° or 360° in both directions, making it easier to tilt pallets or transport containers.

+2.9.7 Push pull

+A slip sheet, a sturdy sheet of cardboard or plastic, can be used to transport goods without using pallets.
 The push pull consists of a frame that is shifted hydraulically.
-Below the frame is a wide, hydraulic clamp that clamps the upright edge of the slip-sheet.
-Retracting the frame pulls the slip sheet onto the frame.
-Extending the frame, pushes the slip sheet from the frame.
-28.8 Roll clamp Roll clamps are used to clamp rolls of paper, for instance, so that they can be transported without pallets.
+Below the frame is a wide, hydraulic clamp that clamps the upright edge of the slip sheet.
+Retracting the frame pulls the slip sheet onto the forks.
+Extending the frame, pushes the slip sheet from the forks.

+298 Roll clamps

+Roll clamps are used to clamp rolls of paper, for instance, so that they can be transported without pallets.
 Bale, box and stone clamps also exist.

-289 Mechanical drum clamp (parrot beak) The gripping head clamps drums by the lip.
-When picking up a drum, the gripping head grips the lip of the drum and closes automatically when lifted.
-The wall of the drum rests against the curved support beam that makes up part of the attachment during transport.
+29.9 Mechanical drum clamp (parrot beak)

+The gripping head clamps drums by the lip.
+When picking up a drum, the gripping head grips the lip of the drum from below and closes automatically when the drum is lifted up.
+During transport, the wall of the drum rests against the curved support beam that is part of the attachment.
 When the drum is put down, the clamp opens automatically.

-28.10 Lifting jib
+2.9.10 Lifting jib